Click the red flag above to locate the trailhead.

 Located near the confluence of the East and Neck Rivers, The Ox Pasture Sanctuary is a 5.5 acre parcel of dry land surrounded by salt marsh.
 A raised viewing platform has been constructed on the site of the former A. Miner Lippincott private airstrip.
 The site is habitat to a variety of resident and migratory birds including osprey, northern harrier, glossy ibis, herons, waterfowl and other marsh birds.
 Mammals include otter, muskrat and the least shrew.
-A viewing platform is a short walk from the parking area along a gravel path that begins at the trailhead located across from 7 Canoe Road.
+A viewing platform is a short walk along a gravel path that begins at the trailhead located across from 7 Canoe Road.
 Tick avoidance measures are recommended.
 Poison ivy may be present.

 Category: A very short walk along a gravel path.